-Kurt Manwaring: What is an aspect of Abigail’s character that you would love to better possess in your personal life?
+What is an aspect of Abigail’s character that Lori Loughlin would like to better emulate?

-Lori Loughlin: I love the costumes on our show and Barbara (Gregusova) does a phenomenal job.
+I love the costumes on our show and Barbara Gregusova does a phenomenal job.
 Yes, putting on the costume definitely helps to transport you back in time.
 My costumes are comfortable because I don’t wear a corset.

 The one thing I do miss from season one are the hats.
 I’d love it if we could add some back here and there.